 - Number of children

 Don’t worry about getting too specific yet.
-We’ll narrow these down in a section that follows.
+We’ll narrow these down later.

 Ideal Customer Psychographics

-Once you have demographic data, it’s time to explore our ideal customer’s mind.
-These psychographics are intangible and not always obvious at first glance.
+Once you have demographic data, it’s time to explore your ideal customer’s mind.
+However, psychographics are intangible and not always evident at first glance.

 Psychographics relate to your customers’ interests, values, and lifestyles.